spf13/cobra/site/content/completions/_index.md

 **Note**: Cobra's default `completion` command uses bash completion V2.
 If for some reason you need to use bash completion V1, you will need to implement your own `completion` command.
 ## Zsh completions

-Cobra supports native zsh completion generated from the root `cobra.Command`.
+Cobra supports native zsh completion generated from the root `kcli.Command`.
 The generated completion script should be put somewhere in your `$fpath` and be named `_<yourProgram>`.
 You will need to start a new shell for the completions to become available.